utkarsh-shekhar/basic-programs/README.md

 # basic-programs
-This repo will few basic program for languages like python, C#, Java etc
+This repo will few basic program for languages like python, C#, Java, etc